Azure/azure-sdk-for-java/sdk/cosmos/azure-cosmos-spark_3_2-12/Samples/DatabricksLiveContainerMigration/README.md

 ## Validation

-* Open the `CosmosDBLiveContainerMigrationValidation` notebook, and attach the same cluster.
+* Open the `CosmosDBLiveSingleContainerMigrationValidation` notebook, and attach the same cluster.
 Replace the references to Cosmos DB account URI, key, source database/container, target database/container, and target container partition key values as appropriate that are contained within each cell (see comments in each cell for guidance).

 * Select "Run All".
 The final two cells will show any records still present in the source container which are not yet in target container, and a count of those records.
 The closer this is to zero, the closer the process is to having migrated all of the historic data in the source container.